A letter to Parents and Professionals

 Fresno Creating a Plan

-This workshop is aimed to help you plan for the future when you will not be around to take care of your child or loved one with Down syndrome or other disabilities.
+This program is aimed to help you plan for the future when you will not be around to take care of your child or loved one with Down syndrome or other disabilities.
 It is never too early to start planning and we are here to help make the process as painless as possible.
 Consisting of 3 mini-workshops, we will hear from local experts on everything from CVRC’s role, financial planning, Special Needs Wills & Trusts, to the small details in-between.

 Cost $15 per person or $20 for 2 (Cost includes dinner & ticket for all three mini workshops)